Aynabaji: Release

 The film was released on 30 September 2016 in Dhaka and later in Chittagong and other cities.
-It was screened at Marché du Film at 69th annual Cannes Film Festival, where it scored well.
+It was screened at Marché du Film at 69th annual Cannes Film Festival.
 Aynabaji has won the award of the best film at United States's 11th Seattle South Asian Film Festival.
 The movie was pirated after it was released on Robi online TV.
 The film had a limited release in theaters in the United States, France, Canada and Australia.

 Reception

 Aynabaji received large positive reviews.
 The movie has received a good response from both critics and audience.
 Zahid Akbar from The Daily Star gave the film a 4 out of 5 star rating, saying "The film provides the viewers with an empathic view to its characters, which is coupled with brilliant storytelling making the audience wanting more."
 He praised the film for its story, cast, Chanchal Chowdhury's performance, and "impeccable" cinematography, but criticized the film for being too long.